Samhithgb/MapReduce/README.md

 # Milestone 1:

+Initial Step : Please update input_data_paths.txt with the paths to the input files with each path being in a new line

 For running all tests in the milestone 1, please checkout the project, and run the following commands in the command line:  \